 Wi-Fi internet access is available in common areas of the accommodation.
 You can access the internet on your own Wi-Fi device.

-Connection speeds in Sri Lanka are quite good but they are rather slow in the Andamans.
-They should be sufficient for email and other applications that do not require high connection speeds.
+Connection speeds are slow in the Andamans but they should be sufficient for email and messaging.

 Charges for using your phone abroad are usually quite high so unless money is no object it’s advisable that you consider the following: